moby/buildkit/frontend/dockerfile/docs/reference.md

 `ENTRYPOINT` instructions that follow it in the `Dockerfile`.

 > **Warning**:
-> When the user does doesn't have a primary group then the image (or the next
+> When the user doesn't have a primary group then the image (or the next
 > instructions) will be run with the `root` group.

 > On Windows, the user must be created first if it's not a built-in account.